iliapopov17/iliapopov17.github.io/_pages/about.md

 Last year, I did a research internship in Indonesia studying the composition and properties of the gut microbiota in stunted and normal children.
 The internship report is available [here](https://iliapopov17.github.io/portfolio/portfolio-1/).
 The results are published [here](https://iliapopov17.github.io/publication/2024-03-29-paper-10).<br>

-### Bioinformatics Institute
+### Studying at the Bioinformatics Institute

-I am now completing my studies at the Bioinformatics Institute, and during this time I have learnt a lot of new things as well as consolidated previously learnt skills.
-For example, I have written two simple tools: [SequenceForge-Lite](https://iliapopov17.github.io/portfolio/portfolio-3/) and [MyAwesomeEDA](https://iliapopov17.github.io/portfolio/portfolio-4/).
-I plan to further develop my skills in Python and will probably write a more complex utility in the future.<br>
-I have also completed 7 projects focusing on applied bioinformatics.
-Detailed reports on them are available in my [portfolio](https://iliapopov17.github.io/portfolio/portfolio-5/).
-The lab journals can be found there as well by following the link to each specific project.<br>
-In addition, I really enjoyed studying phylogenetics, and I have described a complete phylogenetic research pipeline.
-This helps me to constantly remember all the skills I have learnt.
-You can find my contributions in my [portfolio](https://iliapopov17.github.io/portfolio/portfolio-6/).<br>
-My Researh Project is about searching for indirect signs of HIV infection in cell-free DNA samples.
-The results will be published in this [repository](https://github.com/iliapopov17/The-shadow-of-HIV) be the beginning of May.<br>
+Currently, I’m finalizing my studies at the Bioinformatics Institute.
+I’ve developed two simple tools, [SequenceForge-Lite](https://iliapopov17.github.io/portfolio/portfolio-3/) and [MyAwesomeEDA](https://iliapopov17.github.io/portfolio/portfolio-4/), and plan to further enhance my Python skills.
+I’ve completed seven applied bioinformatics projects, with detailed reports and lab journals available in my [portfolio](https://iliapopov17.github.io/portfolio/portfolio-5/).
+I've thoroughly explored phylogenetics, outlining a comprehensive research pipeline, documented in my [contributions]((https://iliapopov17.github.io/portfolio/portfolio-6/)).
+My ongoing research project involves detecting indirect signs of HIV infection in cell-free DNA samples, with results to be published [soon](https://github.com/iliapopov17/The-shadow-of-HIV).

-### Don State Technical University
+### Working at Don State Technical University

-While working at Don State Technical University, I joined Igor Popov's group in Alexey Ermakov's lab.
-I applied all the knowledge and skills I learnt in order to achieve first-class results.
-The results of the work can be found in [publications](https://iliapopov17.github.io/publications/).<br>
+At Don State Technical University, I collaborated with Igor Popov’s group in Alexey Ermakov’s lab, applying my knowledge and skills to achieve top-tier results.
+The results of the work can be found in [publications](https://iliapopov17.github.io/publications/).
+Currently working on the study on the phylogenetics of orthochantaviruses isolated from biological samples of bats.<br>

 ### Hobbies